SanjayrajN-in/My_Portfolio/VERCEL_DEPLOYMENT_GUIDE.md

 1. Go to your Vercel dashboard
 2. Select your project (or import it from GitHub if not already done)
 3. Go to "Settings" > "Environment Variables"
-4. Add the following environment variables:
+4. Add the following environment variables (copy values from your local .env file):
-   - `MONGODB_URI`: Your MongoDB connection string
+   - `MONGODB_URI`: Your MongoDB connection string (e.g., mongodb+srv://username:password@cluster.mongodb.net/database?retryWrites=true&w=majority)
    - `JWT_SECRET`: A secure random string for JWT token generation
    - `GOOGLE_CLIENT_ID`: Your Google OAuth client ID (if using Google Auth)
    - `GOOGLE_CLIENT_SECRET`: Your Google OAuth client secret (if using Google Auth)
-   - `FRONTEND_URL`: The URL of your deployed frontend (e.g., https://your-app.vercel.app)
+   - `FRONTEND_URL`: The URL of your deployed frontend (e.g., https://sanjayrajn.vercel.app)
-   - `OAUTH_CALLBACK_URL`: The callback URL for OAuth (e.g., https://your-app.vercel.app/auth/google/callback)
+   - `OAUTH_CALLBACK_URL`: The callback URL for OAuth (e.g., https://sanjayrajn.vercel.app/auth/google/callback)
    - `EMAIL_USER`: Your email address for sending emails
    - `EMAIL_PASS`: Your email app password
-   - `APP_NAME`: Your application name
+   - `APP_NAME`: Your application name (optional)

+5. **IMPORTANT**: Make sure to add these variables directly in the Vercel dashboard, not in the vercel.json file
+6. You can verify your environment variables after deployment by visiting `/api/debug/check-env-vars`

 ## Step 3: Deploy to Vercel